gabboraron/Play_with_Docker_Classroom/README.md

 ### What is an image tag?
 > An image tag is a text string that's used to version an image.
 >
 > When building an image, we name and optionally tag the image using the `-t` command flag.
 In our example, we named the image using `-t temp-ubuntu`, while the resulting image name was tagged `temp-ubuntu: latest`.
-An image is labeled with the `latest` tag if you don't specify a tag.
+An image is labelled with the `latest` tag if you don't specify a tag.
 >
 > A single image can have multiple tags assigned to it.
 By convention, the most recent version of an image is assigned the latest tag and a tag that describes the image version number.
 When you release a new version of an image, you can reassign the latest tag to reference the new image.
 >
 > For Windows, Microsoft doesn't provide base container images with the latest tag.
 For Windows base container images, you have to specify a tag that you want to use.
-For example, the Windows base container image for Server Core is `mcr.microsoft.com/windows/servercore`.
-Among its tags are `ltsc2016`, `ltsc2019`, and `ltsc2022`.
+For example, the Windows-base container image for Server Core is `mcr.microsoft.com/windows/servercore`.
+Among its tags are `ltsc2016`, `ltsc2019`, and `ltsc2022`. ***NOTE:*** *"Windows offers four container-based images that users can build from.
+Each base image is a different type of the Windows or Windows Server operating system, has a different on-disk footprint, and has a different set of the Windows API set."
+[Microsoft - Container Base Images](https://learn.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/container-base-images) Or use[dockur](https://github.com/dockur/windows) to use Windows as a base of Docker image.*

 ### How to list images
 > The Docker software automatically configures a local image registry on your machine.
 You can view the images in this registry with the `docker images` command.